British Columbia (BC) family law software

 Does Divo calculate BC excluded property?

 Yes.
-Divo handles BC FLA Part 5 property division including excluded-property tracing, proportional growth attribution, and family debt allocation.
+Divo handles BC FLA Part 5 property division including excluded-property tracing under s.
+85, proportional growth attribution, and family debt allocation.

 Does it handle common-law spouses in BC?